g0rbe/CEH/16_Hacking_Wireless_Networks.md

 ### Wi-Fi Protected Access (WPA)

 - Used for WLAN network based on 802.11i
-- Temporal Key Integrity Protocol (TKIP) implements a key mixing function that combines the secret key with the initalization vector before passing it to the RC4 cipher.
+- Temporal Key Integrity Protocol (TKIP) implements a key mixing function that combines the secret key with the initialization vector before passing it to the RC4 cipher.
 WEP, in comparison, merely concatenated the initialization vector to the root key, and passed this value to the RC4 routine.
 - TKIP increased the key length to 128-bit
 - Implements a sequence counter to protect against replay attacks
 - Implements a 64-bit Message Integrity Check, a checksum to protect against tampering
-- Initalization Vector is 48-bit long
+- Initialization Vector is 48-bit long

 ### WPA2

-- Counter Mode Cipher Block Chaining Message Authentication Code Protocol (CCMP) is an enchanced data cryptographic encapsulation mechanism designed for data confidentiality
+- Counter Mode Cipher Block Chaining Message Authentication Code Protocol (CCMP) is an enhanced data cryptographic encapsulation mechanism designed for data confidentiality
 - Implements AES based encryption mode
 - Wi-Fi Protected Setup (WPS) allows users to quickly connect to a WPA protected WLAN